Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 reward: none

-I've been told that all good witches should keep a journal.
-It's a useful tool to help record their discoveries in the arcane arts.
+I've been told that all good witches keep a journal.
+It's a useful tool to help record their discoveries in the arcane arts. it also helps them to keep track of their plans and research. helping them to see areas where they can learn more.